 The task of the AWA is to aid the preparation of the working class for their seizure of power.
 The establishment of an anarchist society is something that has to be consciously fought for by the working class.
-The AWA is a conscious organised expression of libertarian communist ideas.
-Through the shared experience, information and knowledge of the class struggle.
+The AWA is a conscious organised expression of communist ideas. libertarian Through the shared experience, information and knowledge of the class struggle.
 AWA must be able to analyse and disseminate the nature of the problems facing the working class and apply these lessons in the class struggle.

 2 The AWA aims to offer a lead within the working class example and by movement explanation; and to build into the movement a high level of political consciousness so that it is capable of defeating capitalism and fighting the creation of a new ruling class.
 Fundamental to this is the between the contradiction organisation as a tendency within the class and its being in ideological advance of it.
 This contradiction can only be resolved with the establishment of a libertarian communist society.
-During the period of transition, the potential basis for the emergence of a new ruling class is progressively removed so that the need for a separately libertarianism organised decrease.
+During the period of transition, the potential basis for the emergence of a new but seeks to work through the working class organisations.